 During 2020, the Health Network received \$72,181 in governmental assistance including funding under the CARES Act.
-This includes recognition of \$68,752 of grant revenue recorded as a component of other operating revenue in the consolidated statements of operations as a result of satisfying the conditions of general and targeted grant funding under the Provider Relief Fund established by the CARES Act.
+This includes recognition of \$68,453 of grant revenue recorded as a component of other operating revenue in the consolidated statements of operations as a result of satisfying the conditions of general and targeted grant funding under the Provider Relief Fund established by the CARES Act.
+In 2021, the Health Network recognized \$3,623 of deferred CARES Act grants as a component of other operating revenue in the consolidated statements of operations.

 Additionally, CMS increased the Diagnosis Related Group weighting factor by 20% for inpatients diagnosed with COVID-19, which represented approximately \$3,000 of additional revenue to the Health Network through December 31, 2020.
+During 2021, this represented \$4,623 of additional revenue.
 The previously planned 2% Medicare sequestration adjustment from May 1 through December 31, 2020 was suspended.
 The suspension represented approximately \$9,400 of revenue to the Health Network through December 31, 2020.
+During 2021, this represented \$10,440 of additional revenue.
 These enhanced reimbursements are accounted for as patient revenue and are included in the consolidated statements of operations.

 In 2020, the Health Network recorded \$232,490 attributable to the Medicare Accelerated and Advance Payment Program representing working capital financing to be repaid through the provision of future services and is recorded as a contract liability as a payment received before performing services.
 This amount is reported as a component of CMS advances in the consolidated balance sheet and as cash provided by operating activities in the statements of cash flows.
 The repayment terms specify that for the first eleven months after repayment begins, repayment will occur through an automatic recoupment of 25% of Medicare payments otherwise owed to the provider or supplier.
 At the end of the eleventh month, recoupment will increase to 50% for six months.
 If a balance remains at the end of the six months (29 months after receipt of advance), a demand letter will be issued for the full repayment of the remaining balance.
 If payment is not received within 30 days, interest will accrue at the rate of 4% from the date the letter was issued, and will be assessed for each full 30-day period that the balance remains unpaid.
-AHN expects to repay approximately \$94,504 in 2021.
+AHN repaid \$97,366 of advance payments in 2021.
+The remaining amounts are expected to be repaid by September 30, 2022.

 The CARES Act also provided for payroll tax relief, including employee retention tax credits and the deferral of all employer Social Security tax payments to help employers in the face of economic hardship related to the COVID-19 pandemic.
 As of December 31, 2020, the Health Network deferred approximately \$55,405 attributable to the employer portion of Social Security wage taxes.
 These deferred payroll taxes are to be repaid in two equal installments of 50%, the first of which is due by December 31, 2021 and the second due by December 31, 2022.
-The consolidated balance sheet at December 31, 2020 includes the current portion of these deferred payroll tax payments in accrued expenses and the long-term portion in other liabilities.
+AHN repaid \$27,707 of deferred employer taxes in December 2021.
+The consolidated balance sheet at December 31, 2020 includes the 2021 portion of these deferred payroll tax payments in accrued expenses and the 2022 portion in other liabilities.
+At December 31, 2021, the remaining \$27,698 are reported in accrued expenses.

-4. Summary of Significant Accounting Policies
+3. Summary of Significant Accounting Policies